Gunfire erupts at Kabul University as police surround campus

 KABUL, Afghanistan (AP) — Gunfire erupted at Kabul University in the Afghan capital early Monday and police have surrounded the sprawling campus, authorities said.

-There were no immediate reports of injuries, but Interior Ministry spokesman Tariq Arian said the gunfire was ongoing.
+At least six people have been wounded, Public Health Ministry spokesman Akmal Samsor said.
+Interior Ministry spokesman Tariq Arian said the gunfire was ongoing.

 Afghan media reported a book exhibition was being held at the university and attended by a number of dignitaries at the time of the shooting.
+Local television stations Tolo and Ariana described the event as a joint Afghan-Iranian book fair, though Afghan officials have so far declined to discuss it.

 University professor Zabiullah Haidari told a local TV station Ariana that classes were underway when the shooting began.
 University officials and security personnel were escorting students off campus, Haidari said.